schrieksoft/terraform-provider-snapcd/docs/resources/module.md

 - `name` (String) Name of the Module.
 Must be unique in combination with `namespace_id`.
 - `namespace_id` (String) ID of the Module's parent Namespace.
-- `runner_pool_id` (String) ID of the Runner Pool that will receive the instructions when triggering a deployment on this Module.
+- `runner_id` (String) ID of the Runner that will receive the instructions when triggering a deployment on this Module.
 - `source_revision` (String) Remote revision (e.g. version number, branch, commit or tag) where the source module code is found.
 - `source_url` (String) Remote URL where the source module code is found.